TIGHEDEV/GitHub-Actions-Exam/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+-->

+# GitHub Actions Revision Guide

+## GitHub Actions Introduction

+- GitHub Actions are packaged scripts in the form of a yml file that automate tasks in a workflow.
+- GitHub Actions can be found in the marketplace or you can write one yourself.
+- There are 2 types of Actions:
+  - **Container Actions** - The environment is part of the action's code.
+They can only run in a Linux environment hosted by GitHub.
+They support many different languages
+  - **JavaScript Actions** - The environment is not part of the action's code, it has to be specified.
+Can run in a VM and supports Linux, MacOS and Windows environments.

+### GitHub Actions Components

+- **Workflows** - Each workflow must contain at least 1 job.
+Add the workflow to the github/workflows directory.
+Can be triggered by many different events.
+- **Jobs** - Part of the workflow that will be associated to a runner.
+- **Steps** - An individual task that can run commands in a job.
+- **Actions** - Standalone commands that are executed.
+Can reference other Actions or use commands like ```run: npm install -g bats```

+### Events to run an Action

+- Actions can be configured to run on a schedule.
+Configure it by using: ``` ***** ```.
+Each star stands for a different component of time.
+Minute/Hour/Day of the month/month/Day of the week.
+- You can manually trigger a workflow by using the **workflow_dispatch** command.
+- You can trigger a webhook event called **repository_dispatch**.
+You will trigger the workflow by making a POST request to the GitHub endpoint: **/repos/{owner}/{repo}/dispatches** with the event names in the request body.
+- You can use conditional keywords by using the **if** statement.
+You will need to use **${{ <expression> }}** to tell GitHub to evaluate the statement as an expression rather than a string.
+- If you want to disable a workflow so that you don't have to delete the workflow file then you can do that.